QCD corrections to charged-current decays with Heavy Sterile Neutrinos in initial or final state and their impact on $\tau$ decays: Preliminaries

 and the last term in \eq{eq:qcs} is the quark condensate.
 Thus in the chiral limit

 For the $W$ boson there are only contributions to the correlator by so-called non-singlet diagrams as seen in Fig. \ref{fig:nonsingelt}.

 Non-singlet diagrams only have cuts through at least two fermion lines.
-Cuts \un{indicate} individual contributions to the imaginary part of a loop diagram with the particles on the cut line being on-shell (see.
+Cuts {indicate} individual contributions to the imaginary part of a loop diagram with the particles on the cut line being on-shell (see.
 Fig. \ref{fig:cut}).
 From now on we adopt the chiral limit with zero quark masses.
-The applicability of perturbative QCD requires $q^2 \gg m_i^2$, which is certainly fulfilled for the three lightest quarks for $m_N \gtrsim \SI{1}{\giga\electronvolt}$.
+The applicability of perturbative QCD requires $q^2 \gg m_i^2$, which is certainly fulfilled for the three lightest quarks for \un{$m_N \gtrsim \mbox{a few times}\, \Lambda_{\rm QCD}$, which must be fulfilled in any perturbative QCD calculation}.
 If one of the final state quarks is $c$ or $b$, there is a range of $q^2$ for which the $c$ or $b$ quark mass is non-negligible and can be included in an expansion in terms of $m_{c,b}^2/q^2$.
 These mass corrections are beyond the scope of this paper, i.e. for heavy hadrons our formulae are only valid for HSN decays with $q^2$ large enough that $m_c$ or $m_b$ can be set to zero i.e. $m_b^2 > q^2 \gg m_c^2$ or $q^2 \gg m_b^2$.

 The correlators may be expressed as a series in

 where the coefficients are functions of the logarithm $\ln(-s/\mu^2)$ with $s = q^2 $ the invariant mass of the hadronic state and the logarithm evaluated below the branch cut according to the Feynman prescription $s \rightarrow s +i \delta$, so that $\mathrm{Im}\,\ln(-s/\mu^2-i\delta) = \ln(s/\mu^2) - i\pi$.
 Since the longitudinal part of the correlator is proportional to the square of the quark mass it will not contribute in the chiral limit (see \eq{eq:qcs}).
 The sum of the longitudinal and transverse part of the correlator is given by \cite{Beneke_2008}